tronprotocol/pm/TRON Core Devs Meetings/Meeting 51.md

 - **Murphy**

-    Has the menu prompt seen when typing `help` in the command line been updated?
-Does it show the old prompts or the new usage methods?
+    Have the usage instructions displayed when typing `help` in the command line been updated?
+Do they show the old info or the new usage methods?

 - **Daniel**